-The Fiscal Manager processes accounts payable disbursements/checks as needed or at least once a week.
+The AM processes accounts payable disbursements/checks as needed or at least once a week.

-- 1. The accounts payable process begins with an employee submitting a requisition to the AD's/ED's for approval or the for bills received in the mail. - 2.
-The ED will review the requisition or bill, code it to the correct account code and class, sign it and forward it to the Fiscal manager. - 3.
+- 1. The accounts payable process begins with an employee submitting a requisition to their supervisor for approval or for bills received in the mail. - 2.
+The supervisor will review the requisition or bill and give it to the AM.
+The AM will code it to the correct account and class in Quickbooks.. - 3.
 The invoices are entered in QuickBooks and a check is printed.
-The Fiscal manager will match the invoice to the requisition when appropriate. - 4.
-The ED/AD reviews the checks, matches them to the supporting documents and signs the checks.
-Checks greater than or equal to \$500 require two signatures and checks greater than or equal to \$7,500 require the ED and a Governing Board member to sign. - 5.
-The Fiscal manager mails the checks out and files "paid" invoices.
+The AM will match the invoice to the requisition when appropriate. - 4.
+The ED reviews the checks, matches them to the supporting documents and signs the checks.
+Checks greater than or equal to \$500 require two signatures and checks greater than or equal to \$5,000 require the ED and GB President or Treasurer to sign.
+Board signature is not required for any amount with previous GB approval that exceeds \$5,000. - The AM mails the checks out and files "paid" invoices.
 Filing is by vendor. - 6.
 All "void" checks are defaced and entered into the check register.
-The physical check is kept in a "void check" folder. - 7.
-Check stock is kept in a locked drawer with access to the Fiscal Manager.
+The physical check is kept in a "void check" folder.

+7. Check stock is kept in a locked drawer with access to the AM.